leosbelpoll/how-to-program/README.md

 - https://comoprogramar.dev
 - https://howtoprogram.dev

+#### Previews

+After you push your now branch, Vercel will create a deployment in the next URL: `https://how-to-program-git-<BRANCH NAME>-lpoll.vercel.app/`.
+There you can review your work in the cloud

 ### [Firebase](https://console.firebase.google.com/)

 Kind of similar situation with the payment, I'm using the free layer.
 I'm just using for now `Firestore` service to store people's `feedback` and `subscriptions`.